Description

 Marketing

-The product is marketed as Mela Rossa Cuneo PGI in the following typologies: Red Delicious (from the beginning of September to the end of June), Gala (from the beginning of August to the end of May), Fuji (from the beginning of October to the end of July) and Braeburn (from the end of September to the end of July).
+The product is marketed as Mela Rossa Cuneo PGI, in the following varieties: Red Delicious (from the beginning of September to the end of June), Gala (from the beginning of August to the end of May), Fuji (from the beginning of October to the end of July) and Braeburn (from the end of September to the end of July).
 It is sold in suitable packaging.

 Distinctive Features

-The characteristic dark red skin, as well as its brightness, is the distinctive quality that has given Mela Rossa Cuneo PGI its solid reputation on national and foreign markets; characteristics given to the specific climatic conditions of the geographical area.
+The characteristic bright, dark red overcolour on the skin is the distinctive quality that has given Mela Rossa Cuneo PGI its solid reputation on national and foreign markets, and are characteristics given to the specific climatic conditions of the geographical area.